 4 easy ways to introduce exercise into your retirement

-Did you know that May is National Walking Month?
-Even though the month is coming to an end, summer is just around the corner with its longer days and lighter evenings – so now could be the perfect time to introduce regular exercise into your retirement.
+Summer is in full swing with its longer days and lighter evenings, so now could be the perfect time to introduce regular exercise into your retirement.

 Being active in retirement is the best way to increase energy levels, increase your bone density and improve your balance, posture and flexibility.
 With numerous ways to keep fit in retirement, do you know where to start?

 Whether your goal is to improve your health, get stronger, or to just find a new hobby, these 4 easy ways to introduce exercise into your retirement may help to inspire you today.

 Your body will thank you if you make stretching part of your daily routine.
 Stretching not only helps to increase your flexibility, but can also increase your blood flow, reduce your muscle tension, and improve your posture.
 Introducing stretches into your routine could help increase your energy and aid the release of ‘feel good’ endorphins, which may improve your mood.

 Not sure where to begin?
 By simply stretching towards your toes, even touching them if possible, you could help strengthen your back muscles, and rotating your ankles may improve your balance.
 Yuri Elkaim, New York Times bestselling author and one of the most trusted health experts in the world, has provided 9 important stretching exercises you can do every day over on his website – so don’t delay, get started today!

 Swim for fitness or fun